ZurichNLP/HF4ATS/README.md

 ## HF4ATS Checkpoints

-Our SFT and DPO model checkpoints are available at [SWISSUbase].
+Our SFT and DPO model checkpoints are available at [SWISSUbase](https://www.swissubase.ch/en/).

 ## Usage